 The Grade 5 SAC members were truly excited to see their design ideas come to life.

 “The Makerspace will impact our school and students by helping them learn in a fun and creative way,” beams IPA Grade 5 Student Action Committee member Jake Okimoto ‘29.

 Design Thinking Inspires Secondary Makerspace

 Secondary Design Thinking Department Head Jillian Steele and former IPA Secondary principal Dr. Brandy Ann Sato lead a collaborative design process when envisioning and developing the new Secondary makerspace.
-During the 2021-2022 school year, the team launched planning and design phase that resulted in a classroom makerspace that is well-suited to meet the needs of all Secondary students and faculty.
+During the 2021-2022 school year, the team launched the planning and design phase that resulted in a classroom makerspace that is well-suited to meet the needs of all Secondary students and faculty.

 In spring 2022, Steele hosted a design thinking event to gather crucial student, parent, administrator, and teacher input central to the Secondary makerspace design.
 She also conducted surveys and hosted in-class discussions gathering qualitative and quantitative data while working together with Director of Facilities Mike Armstrong, and IPA Secondary faculty.